nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `sort [name] [gender] [phone number] [email] [company] [industry] [occupation] [job title] [address] [remark] [status]`

 * At least one of the optional fields must be provided.
-* The address book will be sorted based on the specified attribute by their alphanumerical value.
+* The address book will be sorted based on the specified attribute by their value.

 Examples:
 *  `sort name` Sorts all persons alphabetically by name.